 After many (delicious – and not so delicious) attempts, I finally broke the vegan brownie code of ingredient substitutions.
 I’m happy to share with you all the details and best recipes so that you too can be successful in making delicious, decadent, chocolate vegan brownies!

 With all the great dairy-free replacement options available commercially, replacing the dairy in brownies is easy!

-When replacing dairy butter, I prefer to use vegan butter sticks as opposed to tubs of vegan butter.
+I prefer to use vegan butter sticks as opposed to tubs of vegan butter.
 The fat content is closer to that of dairy butter.
 My current favorite is Country Crock Plant Butter.
 I also like Myoko’s Vegan Butter but I find it harder to source in my area.

-When replacing the dairy milk, I honestly use whatever unsweetened plant-milk I have on hand.
+When replacing the dairy milk, I honestly use whatever unsweetened plant milk I have on hand.
 It is usually either cashew, almond, or oat milk.
 And I am not particular about the brand.
 Just make sure to use unsweetened and plain (not vanilla flavor).